To my wonderful Dragonflies,

 Luckily for me I am teaching Year 1/2 next year so I will be working with you all again, which I am so excited about!
 Thank you for being such an amazing group of children and it was a privilege to have you as my first class as a Newly Qualified Teacher, you are all children I will never forget.

 Thank you to parents, grandparents, friends and family members that I have had the pleasure of working with this year, the children are lucky to have such dedicated people supporting their learning.

 Have a great summer holiday.
 Take care, see you in September!

 I hope you are all well.
 I have loved seeing all of the work that you are doing at home, keep up the hard work!
 Remember to keep sending me pictures of your work or ask any questions.
 You can email me at: email@example.com

 Look after yourselves and keep checking back here each morning for your learning for the day.

-DON'T FORGET the children will bring home their home reading books every day and YOU MUST SIGN THE BOOK to show that that your child has read.
-Please encourage your child to read to you for five or ten minutes every night.
-Regular reading can make a tremendous difference to their confidence and attainment in class.
+Children will bring home their reading books everyday, please sign their reading record to show that your child has read.
+We encourage your children to read to you for five or ten minutes everyday.
+The children are prompted to change their reading books as often as possible, regular reading can make a tremendous difference to their confidence and attainment in class.

-The children will bring home spellings to learn each week.
-The spellings are linked to our phonics work and Year 1 Common Exception Words set by the National Curriculum.
-Spellings will go home on a Friday and the spelling test will take place on a Friday morning.
-Please ensure you practice daily and ask your children to spell the word without telling them the sounds (they need to practice decoding the words you say independently).
-If you want to make it more exciting, why not try practicing spellings in a variety ways.
-Here are some examples;
+Each week the children will bring home spellings to learn.
+The spellings are linked to Year 1 Common Exception Words set by the National Curriculum.
+Spellings will go home on a friday and the spelling test will take place the following friday.
+Please ensure you practise your child's spellings with them daily and ask your children to spell the word without telling them the sounds (they need to practise decoding the words you say independently).